When you come from a city, you know where traditional food tastes best.

 The restaurant owners found the tour idea pretty bad and did want to cooperate which was a problem.
 Before the first tour, Marta had hidden extra cutlery and plastic plates in her bag to make sure the tour participants could share the dishes while eating.
 She did not know if the timetable will work and if the waiters would play along.

-Dream came true
+The dream came true

 One year later the tours became a regularity.
 The restaurant owners still don’t want to cooperate, but Marta and Matthias don’t care.
 They love what they do, and the participants enjoy the excellent food, the unique atmosphere and the German culture.